October 13, 2021

-Come visit Lancaster County and discover all the wonderful things to do here in our free Vacation Guide!
+Come visit Lancaster County, Amish Country, and discover all the wonderful things to do here in our free Vacation Guide!
 At The Historic Smithton Inn, we want you to have the best visit possible.
 That’s why we offer our guide completely free to you!
 Download it today!

 Why not explore the very town that you will be staying in during your vacation at the Historic Smithton Inn?
 Ephrata, PA, offers some beautiful Amish countryside as well as historic attractions.
 Make a visit to the Ephrata Cloister to read about its rich history and educational programs.
 Or, go see a play at the Ephrata Performing Arts Center, which has been producing quality plays for 25 years.
 Do a bit of shopping at Reiff’s Farm Market.
 At this Amish-owned market, you can buy some tasty fruit, vegetables, or baked goods while you’re in town.
 You will also see some Amish and historic landmarks, such as the Bitzers Mill Covered Bridge.

 Lititz, PA, is known as “America’s coolest small town” among Amish towns in PA.
 Attractions, shopping, and dining are all available in Lititz, including the Julius Sturgis Pretzel Bakery on Maine Street.
 Tour the original pretzel bakery and get a soft pretzel twisting lesson before enjoying some salty treats.
 For some sweet to balance the salty, tour the five-story Wilbur Chocolate Museum & Factory.
 This landmark was originally built in 1913 and now features a chocolate museum!
 The Lititz Springs Park is another favorite location, with beautiful water features, outdoor concerts, art shows, and some friendly ducks.